twixuss/tlang/README.md

 }
 ```

-Let's move on to ways of simplifying this lambda.
+There is a few ways to simplify this lambda.

-There are three ways how we can do that.
 First we can use parameter type only once:
 ```java
 (a, b: Int): Int {
   return a + b